ghc/ghc/docs/users_guide/using.rst

     start at zero.
 This choice was made to follow existing convention (i.e. this is how Emacs does it).

+.. ghc-flag:: -fkeep-going
+    :shortdesc: Continue compilation as far as possible on errors
+    :type: dynamic
+    :category: verbosity

+    :since: 8.10.1

+    Causes GHC to continue the compilation if a module has an error.
+    Any reverse dependencies are pruned immediately and the whole compilation is still flagged as an error.
+This option has no effect if parallel compilation (:ghc-flag:`-j[⟨n⟩]`) is in use.

 .. ghc-flag:: -freverse-errors
     :shortdesc: Output errors in reverse order
     :type: dynamic